SofiaClaireRabadon/MusicVisuals/README.md

 ## Visual 3
 In the 3rd Visual, I had only used one 3D shape within a For Loop because it represents the buildup for the next drop of the song.
 As you can see from the For Loop from below, there are 5 spheres with different colours.
 The name of this visual is "Sphere
 Dimension" since its a space only containing spheres.
-After creating the "Sphere Dimension", it was influenced by the Russian Dolls where there is another doll decreasing in a smaller size inside another doll and so forth.
+The creation of the "Sphere Dimension" was influenced by the Russian Dolls where there is another doll decreasing in a smaller size inside another doll and so forth.
+Additionally, the 5 different colours of each sphere functions like the Russian Dolls.
 ```Java
 public void render()
 {